—————————————————————————————————————————————

 Misc.
 Notes

-It is not known if Eli and Newton Coffey were really brothers, although
+not known if Eli and Newton Coffey were really brothers, although it seems a

-it seems a reasonable inference given the date and place of their births and
+reasonable inference given the date and place of their births and the use of

 THE DEATH OF SALATHIAL: